Adam D. Weinberg: Career

 Adam D. Weinberg has been a prominent figure in the arts since the 1980s, when he started his career at the Walker Art Center in Minneapolis as Director of Education and Assistant Curator.
 He joined the Whitney in 1989, initially as Director of its Equitable Center Branch at 52nd and Seventh Avenue.
+He was hired by Thomas N. Armstrong III.
 After three years as the artistic and program director of the American Center France in Paris, he returned to the Whitney in 1993 as Curator of the Permanent Collection and was elevated to Senior Curator in 1998.
 He served as the Mary Stripp and R. Crosby Kemper Director of the Addison Gallery of American Art at Phillips Academy, Andover from 1999 until 2003 until he was appointed as the Alice Pratt Brown Director of the Whitney in October 2003.
 He stepped down from the role after 20 years in October 2023 and was succeeded by Scott Rothkopf.

 During Weinberg's career he has curated numerous exhibitions on artists such as Edward Hopper, Richard Pousette-Dart, Arshile Gorky, Sol LeWitt, Isamu Noguchi, Alex Katz, Robert Mangold, and Frank Stella.
 He has also curated thematic and collection-based exhibitions among them Vanishing Presence; On the Line: The New Color photojournalism and the series Views from Abroad: European Perspectives on American Art; In a Classical Vein: Works from the Whitney Permanent Collection and Ideas and Objects; Selected Drawings and Sculptures from the Whitney Collection.
 He has organized numerous public projects with artists such as Christian Boltanski, Mark Dion, Nam June Paik, Laurie Simmons, Lorna Simpson, Jessica Stockholder and Nari Ward.

 Weinberg has authored numerous catalogues and essays on artists ranging from Martin Puryear, Richard Artschwager and Jack Whitten to Sol LeWitt, Richard Tuttle, Robert Adams and Ursula von Rydingsvard, lectured widely, and been a grant panelist for federal, state, city, and private foundations as well as international governmental and private organizations.